-19. Jurisdiction is conferred upon this Court by Federal Question Jurisdiction, 28 U.S.C. §§ 1331, 1332 and 1343(3), inasmuch as it alleges violation of the Plaintiff's Civil Rights, under 42 U.S.C. §1983, which explicitly authorizes a private remedy for acts that are taken under color of state law and violate rights secured by federal law.
-This Complaint alleges breaches of the Plaintiff's rights under the First, Fourth, Fifth, Sixth, Seventh and Eighth Amendments to the Constitution of the United States.

-- 20. Jurisdiction over this matter is further granted under 28 U.S.C. § 1367, Supplemental Jurisdiction, as the additional non-federal question vested tort and common law causes of action contained hereinbelow are so related as to form part of the same case or controversy and arise from the same set of operative facts as the statutory causes of action alleged in this case.
+- 19. Jurisdiction is conferred upon this Court by Federal Question Jurisdiction, 28 U.S.C. § 1331, inasmuch as it alleges violation of the Plaintiff's Civil Rights, under 42 U.S.C. §1983, which explicitly authorizes a private remedy for acts that are taken under color of state law and violate rights secured by federal law.
+This Complaint alleges breaches of the Plaintiff's rights under the First, Fourth, Fifth, Sixth, Seventh and Eighth Amendments to the Constitution of the United States. - 20.
+Jurisdiction over this matter is further granted under 28 U.S.C. § 1367, Supplemental Jurisdiction, as the additional non-federal question vested tort and common law causes of action contained hereinbelow are so related as to form part of the same case or controversy and arise from the same set of operative facts as the statutory causes of action alleged in this case.
 This case does not raise a novel issue of state law; the common law counts do not substantially predominate over the statutory causes of action; and there are no compelling reasons for declining jurisdiction. - 21.
-Jurisdiction over all parties is conferred in this Honorable Court by virtue of the fact that various acts alleged to have been committed below were in furtherance of one or another conspiratorial acts by two or more of the below parties, which occurred in this Judicial District, and the out of state parties traveld across the state borders, and into this District to commit the violations of Civil, Constitutional and common law rights of the Plaintiff.
+Jurisdiction over all parties is conferred in this Honorable Court by virtue of the fact that various acts alleged to have been committed below were in furtherance of one or another conspiratorial acts by two or more of the below parties, which occurred in this Judicial District, and the out of state parties traveled across the state borders, and into this District to commit the violations of Civil, Constitutional and common law rights of the Plaintiff.
 The fact that some of the acts complained of below occurred outside this District is without consequence, as the predicate acts causing harm to the Plaintiff were brought to fruition in this District.
-Conspiratorial actors are saddled by the bad acts of their co-conspirators. - 22.
-This Court is the proper venue for this action as the culmination of the civil rights violations occurred within the Central District of California.
+Conspiratorial actors are saddled by the bad acts of their co-conspirators.

-FACTUAL RECITATION
+FACTUAL BACKGROUND